 When I told people I was leaving my job, they asked what I was doing next.
-I didn’t have a simple answer to this because the whole point of FI is to have freedom and options.
-Some people who knew I was into investing, asked whether I’d be spending my time day trading?
+Some people (who knew I was into investing) asked whether I’d be spending my time day trading?

-Errrr…no. Firstly my average holding period is about 3 years (and rising).
-Second, I didn’t spend 20 years in the office staring at numbers on a screen just so I could spend the next 20 years at home staring at numbers on a screen.
+Errrr…no. I didn’t spend 20 years in the office staring at numbers on a screen just so I could spend the next 20 years at home staring at numbers on a screen.
 Like Julia Roberts said in Pretty Woman: that’s not changing your life, that’s just geography.

-Day trading is an unappealing way to spend your time and it’s an effective way to lose money.
+Day trading is not a great way to spend your time but it is an effective way to lose money.
 The best way to make a small fortune day trading is to start with a large fortune.

 People often think of buying shares like its gambling.
 And in a way it is.
 But it depends which side of the table you’re sitting.
 There is a huge difference between gambling if you are the casino and gambling if you are a customer of the casino.

 Let’s visualise the customer.
 Frankie Fuckwit is 26 and is on a stag do in Las Vegas.
 He has white sneakers, a baseball cap on backwards and a T-Shirt that says “Instant Asshole…just add alcohol“.
 Frankie has many flaws, but he does have some self-awareness.